Techcyte/context-sync/README.md

 7. Navigate to new context
 8. Send `ctx-change-accept` message

-### Client connects to host and rejects new context:
+### Client connects to host with initial context and fails to navigate to new context:
 1. Connect to websocket
 2. Send `sub-request` message with connection info
 3. Receive `sub-accept` message with connection info and initial context
 4. Navigate to initial context
 5. Send `ctx-change-accept` message
 6. Receive `ctx-change-request` message with new context
-7. Fail or refuse to navigate to new context
+7. Fail to navigate to new context, show the user an error
-8. Send `ctx-change-reject` message with reason
+8. Send `sync-error` message with error message and status code

 ### Client attempts to connect while host has active connection:
 1. Connect to websocket
 2. Send `sub-request` message with connection info
-3. Receive `sub-reject` message with connection info and rejection reason
+3. Receive `sub-reject` message with connection info, rejection reason, and status code 409
-4. Keep connection open and wait, or close connection
+4. Close connection

 ### Client attempts to connect while host has active connection later becomes active connection:
 1. Connect to websocket
 2. Send `sub-request` message with connection info
-3. Receive `sub-reject` message with connection info and rejection reason
+3. Receive `sub-reject` message with connection info, rejection reason, and status code 419
 4. Keep connection open and wait
 5. Receive `sub-accept` message with connection info and initial context
 6. Navigate to initial context